 Of course, many pet food brands and manufacturing facilities have been passed from one family member to the next generation.
 This happens in a lot of businesses and it’s great, sure.

-As a matter of fact, in general, they tend to do it more because they just don’t have the clout or affordable access to resources, funding, research, and the supply chain that major corporations do.
+Unfortunately, small business playing in the big world of pet food are more likely to cut corners, because they just don’t have the clout or affordable access to resources, funding, research, and the supply chain that bigger companies do.

 We see this at play with Fromm Family Foods.
 This family organization employs a lot of people and sells millions of dollars worth of food each year, yet, they don’t have a single qualified nutritionist on staff and never have.
 They do no feeding trials and their research efforts dried up circa 1990.